 Merchant Cash Advances

 Also known as MCAs, merchant cash advances allow you to borrow money for your business based on a percentage of credit card sales revenue.
-You can make payments on your advance in small daily or weekly payments.

 For merchant cash advances and bridge loans with short terms, the general requirements are:

-- Have at least $60,000 in annual revenue
+- $60k in annual revenue

 For equipment loans, the approval requirements are more strict and cater to somewhat established businesses.

-- Have a credit score of 650+
+- 650 FICO credit score

 To get approved for a business line of credit, you will need a high credit score and solid credit history.

-- Preferred credit score of 700+
+- 700 FICO credit score

 - Positive history of paying debts on time